Bahmni/bahmni-apps-frontend/apps/clinical/README.md

 # @bahmni/clinical-app

 ## Description

 A comprehensive clinical consultation module for Bahmni, built with React and Bahmni Design System.
-Provides a complete EMR interface for patient consultations, clinical documentation, orders, and medical record management
+Provides a complete EMR interface for patient consultations, clinical documentation, orders, and medical record management.